whallerud/Capstone_Project_Data_Viz/README.md

 ## Authors
-Jamie Stark
+# Jamie Stark
-Chris Thomas
+# Chris Thomas
-Erik Fraas
+# Erik Fraas
-Wade Hallerud
+# Wade Hallerud

-## References for any code used that is not your own:
+## References for any code used that is not our own:

 Inspiration: